sorabhgandhi01/Interactive-Memory-Utility/README.md

 	Note :- The commands allocate, read, write, invert, wpattern and verify pattern take hexadecimal inputs for the block_size and data fields.

-	allocate [block_size] - This command is used to dynamically allocate memory according to the user entered number of blocks.
+	allocate [N block size] - This command is used to dynamically allocate memory according to the user entered number of blocks.

 	free - Frees the dynamically allocated memory.

-	read [flag] [arg] [block_size] - This command is used to read data starting from a user specified address until the user specified block size.
+	read [flag] [arg] [N block size] - This command is used to read data starting from a user specified address until the user specified block size.

 	write [flag] [arg] [data] - This command is used to write data at a user specified memory address.

-	invert [flag] [arg] [block_size] - This command is used to invert the memory contents starting from the user specified address until the user specified number of blocks.
+	invert [flag] [arg] [N block size] - This command is used to invert the memory contents starting from the user specified address until the user specified number of blocks.

-	wpattern [flag] [arg] [block_size] [seed] - This command is used to write pseudo random numbers starting at the user specified address until the user specified block size.
+	wpattern [flag] [arg] [N block size] [seed] - This command is used to write pseudo random numbers starting at the user specified address until the user specified block size.

-	vpattern [flag] [arg] [block_size] [seed] - This command is used to verify the pseudo random numbers starting at the user specified address until the user specified block size.
+	vpattern [flag] [arg] [N block size] [seed] - This command is used to verify the pseudo random numbers starting at the user specified address until the user specified block size.

 	exit - Close the program